What’s the link between the frequency of school shootings and father-son relationships?

 by Joseph Cohen, President and co-founder, Empowered Fathers in Action (EFA) Foundation

-The impact of fathers on the psychological well-being and social behavior of their children has been well documented.
-The dangerous and extreme results of boys who are allowed to grow up without the positive bond with their fathers has been documented in school shootings, bullying incidents, and increased rates of teenage suicide.
+The impact of fathers on the well-being and behavior of their children has been well documented.
+The dangerous and extreme results of boys growing up without a positive bond with their fathers are obvious.
+Those results are school shootings, bullying incidents, and increased rates of teenage suicide.

-Journalist Peter Hasson recently captured the implications of this situation in an article in The Federalist, stating that “unstable homes produce unstable children.”
-Hasson also said, “It’s no coincidence that, much like the number of fatherless children, the number of mass shootings has exploded since the 1960s.
+Journalist Peter Hasson captured the essence of this crisis in an article in The Federalist.
+“Unstable homes produce unstable children,” said Hasson.
+“It’s no coincidence that, much like the number of fatherless children, mass shootings have exploded since the 1960s.
 Throughout the entire 1960s, six mass shootings took place.
 That number doubled in 1970.”
-He concluded by noting that “2012 alone saw more mass shootings in 2012 than in the sixties.
+Hasson reported more mass shootings in 2012 than in the sixties.
 Fifty-seven shootings occurred since 2012, according to Everytown, a gun safety organization.
 All the shooters were male.

-A noted sociologist, Dr. David Popenoe, is one of the pioneers in the field of research into fathers and fatherhood featured in The Importance of Fathers in the Healthy Development of Children.
-“Fathers are far more than just ‘second adults’ in the home,” he says.
+The Importance of Fathers in the Healthy Development of Children features another prominent psychologist.
+“Fathers are far more than just ‘second adults’ in the home,” says Dr. David Popenoe.
 “Involved fathers bring positive benefits to their children that no other person is as likely to bring.”
-Dr. Popenoe published an article in The Free Press back in 1996 entitled Life Without Father: Compelling New Evidence that Fatherhood and Marriage are Indispensable for the Good of Children and Society.

 JOSEPH COHEN is a former New York city public school teacher and journalist who recently published Write Father, Write Son : A Bond-Building Journey.